Saphire Longmore

 Saphire Indrea Longmore-Dropinski (born 1976) is a Jamaican politician and beauty pageant titleholder.
-She is member of the Jamaica Labour Party who currently serves as a Government Senator in the Upper House of Parliament of Jamaica.
-She also works as a psychiatrist and model.
+She is member of the Jamaica Labour Party who served as a Government Senator in the Upper House of Parliament of Jamaica for two full terms, spanning ten years of public service.
+Dr. Longmore also works as a psychiatrist and model.
 She represented her country at Miss Universe 2000 pageant in Cyprus, after winning the Miss Jamaica Universe.

 Education

 Dr. Longmore attended Glenmuir High School where she was Deputy Head girl, and Graduated Medical school at 22 years old, earning a Bachelor of Medicine and Bachelor Of Surgery (MBBS) degree, becoming the first doctor to win a major beauty title in Jamaica in 2000; as well as earning a Phd Doctorate degree in Psychiatry from the University Of The West Indies, Mona.

 Personal life

 In 2008, she is married European Union diplomat Alex Dropinski, with whom she shares two sons.